hashkat/hashkat/docs/ThisIsHashkat.md

 At each time increment, a Rate Spectrum is created, a random number is generated, and based on that number, a choice is made.

-The example shows only Add & Tweet Rates.
+The image below shows a simplified version of this process.

 <center>
 <img src='../img/thisishashkat/KMC.png'>